UCLALibrary/research-tips/_posts/2010-01-11-integrating-citations.markdown

       <div class="collapsible-body">
       <div class="intro"><b>Example:</b></div>
       <div class="col s12 m5;m8"><p class="two"> <markgreen>These results are supported by more recent research on transportation energy consumption</markgreen>  (<markyellow>Liddle, 2014</markyellow>), <markgreen>electricity consumption in buildings</markgreen> (<markyellow>Lariviere and Lafrance, 1999</markyellow>), <markgreen>and overall urban GHG emissions</markgreen> (<markyellow>Marcotullio et al., 2013b</markyellow>). </p></div>
        <div><p>Use this citation strategy when you want to show that a body of research has found support for some claim across several different contexts.
-This can show robustness of an effect or phenomenon and can give your claim some added validity.</p></div>
+This can show the robustness of an effect or phenomenon and can give your claim some added validity.</p></div>
       </div>
     </li>